 You can ask for support from your Aboriginal community throughout the child protection process:

 A mediator can help you work with the ministry.
 A mediator is a professional who's specially trained to:

-You can ask for a mediator as soon as the child protection worker has contacted you.
+You can ask for a mediator as soon as the social worker has contacted you.